 Access to and Use of Data

-We may transfer your data to trusted partners (companies and public-sector organisations) working under a data-processing-agreement in order to operate the study efficiently and reliably.
+We may transfer your data to trusted partners (companies and public-sector organisations) under a data-processing-agreement for the study to operate efficiently and reliably.
 The purposes for which we would transfer your data include:

-- Collection of data using online surveys and questionnaires;
+- Collection of data via online surveys, tests of cognition and questionnaires.

-- To ensure the accuracy of analyses carried out on your biological samples using data such as age and gender to inform laboratories conducting metabolomic analyses on your samples.
+- Ensuring the accuracy of analyses conducted on your biological samples – for example, we may use data such as age and gender to inform laboratories conducting metabolomic analyses on your samples.

 - Making your data available in pseudonymised form (that is, where your personal identifiers have been removed) to researchers and institutions that have been approved by the Study’s Access Committee.

 Pursuant to the GDPR individuals have the following rights:

 You have the right to opt-out of communication materials that are dispatched on a periodic basis.
 This right can be exercised at any time by contacting us via https://police‑health.org.uk/update-your-details, by writing to us at [email protected] or by post to Airwave Health Study, Imperial College London, Norfolk Place, London, W2 1PG.